xxorde/pgglaskugel/README.md

 S3 compatible object storage can be accessed by pgGlaskugel directly.

 ### Backup
 Backups are done by calling `pgGlaskugel basebackup`.
-This can happen by hand, cronjob or an automation tool like Ansible.
+This can happen manually, via cronjob or an automation tool like Ansible.

 ### WAL Archiving
-If WAL Archiving should be used PostgreSQL's `archive_command` is set to `pgGlaskugel archive %p` so that PostgreSQL calls pgGlaskugel for every ready WAL file.
+If WAL Archiving should be used, PostgreSQL's `archive_command` is set to `pgGlaskugel archive %p` so that PostgreSQL calls it for every ready WAL file.

 ### Retention Policy
 Retention policy is enforced by calling `pgGlaskugel cleanup --retain <NUMBER OF BACKUPS TO KEEP> --force-retain`.